Dick Warlock

+Richard Anthony Warlock (né Leming; born February 5, 1940) is an American actor and stuntman.

+Career

-Dick Warlock (born February 5, 1940) is an American actor and stuntman.
-He is known for playing Michael Myers in Halloween II.
+Warlock is known for playing Michael Myers in Halloween II.
 He also played the android assassin in Halloween III: Season of the Witch and he was Kurt Russell's personal stunt double for over 25 years, also collaborating with such directors as Steven Spielberg and John Carpenter.
-He was active from 1960 until his retirement in 2002.
+Warlock was active from 1960 until his retirement in 2002.
 Warlock lives in Kingsport, Tennessee.
 He has two sons, Billy Warlock and Lance Warlock, and one daughter, Rhonda.